As seen in:

 Pro Tip: Need a winning LinkedIn profile to match your great DevOps Java resume?
 See our guide to optimizing LinkedIn profiles here.

 Still need help initializing your resume for DevOps?
-See our guide: How to Make a Resume: A Step-by-Step Guide (+30 Examples)
+See our guide: How to Make a Great Resume: the Guide

 That's how to write a great DevOps engineer resume.
 Remember: